ibrahimmkhalid/ultralytics/docs/en/integrations/ray-tune.md

 - **Parallelism:** Supports parallel execution of multiple trials, significantly speeding up the tuning process.
 - **Early Stopping:** Employs strategies like ASHA to terminate under-performing trials early, saving computational resources.

-Ray Tune seamlessly integrates with Ultralytics YOLO11, providing an easy-to-use interface for tuning hyperparameters effectively.
+Ray Tune seamlessly integrates with SFDT_Ibrahim YOLO11, providing an easy-to-use interface for tuning hyperparameters effectively.
 To get started, check out the [Efficient Hyperparameter Tuning with Ray Tune and YOLO11](../guides/hyperparameter-tuning.md) guide.

 ### How can I define a custom search space for YOLO11 hyperparameter tuning?